 The presenters came from a diverse range of surf clubs across NSW.
 Sarah Bugbird (Merewether) and James Worral (Stockton) participated in their first tour, while Dee Why’s Adrienne Lowe just completed her 15th tour and is one of the longest-serving presenters of the program.

-“It’s such a wonderful program that has continued to evolve over 25 years.
-I’ll keep coming back for as long as they want me,” enthused Lowe.
+Lowe advised "it’s such a wonderful program that has continued to evolve over 25 years.
+I’ll keep coming back for as long as they want me.

 “A new experience for me this year was visiting schools with only five to ten pupils.
 I’ve done small presentations before but nothing like this.
 You have to be adaptable in the way you present to keep big and small groups engaged.

 “It was really fun having a group that tiny because you can get everyone involved and the kids are full of interesting questions about the beach.
-Everywhere I went they recognised the red and yellow flags which is wonderful to see,” she said.
+Everywhere I went they recognised the red and yellow flags which is wonderful to see."

 All of the presenters were delighted that the children were so receptive and willing to share their knowledge about the beach.

-“It’s a fantastic program to be involved in.
-I wanted to become involved after hearing so many positive stories from my friends in Surf Life Saving who previously participated,” said Bugbird.
+Bugbird advised “it’s a fantastic program to be involved in.
+I wanted to become involved after hearing so many positive stories from my friends in Surf Life Saving who previously participated.

-“There’s so many different types of waterways in Australia and the message we wanted to get across is that regardless of where you swim, it’s important to know the dangers and what to do if you get into trouble,” she said.
+“There’s so many different types of waterways in Australia and the message we wanted to get across is that regardless of where you swim, it’s important to know the dangers and what to do if you get into trouble."

 During their week-long odyssey throughout NSW, volunteer presenters spoke about a range of topics including the role of lifesavers and lifeguards, what the signs at the beach mean, what type of marine life live at the beach, and what to do if caught in a rip current.